Moeez-Rajpoot/NextJs-MoviesSites-Blog/README.md

 ## Overview

 This project is a movie site built with Next.js.
-It showcases various movies with details and images.
+It showcases various movies with details and images its a full landing page.

 ## Features